nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 #) At the left side, click *Installed*
 #) Plugins that can be updated are shown in **bold**
 #) Click the plugin name.
 At the bottom right, click *Upgrade plugin*
-#) Updating the 3Di Toolbox or 3Di Results Analysis plugins requires a restart of the 3Di Modeller Interface.
+#) Updating the 3Di Results Analysis plugin requires a restart of the 3Di Modeller Interface.
 Do this when prompted.
 #) Do **not** use *Open 3Di GeoPackage* the first time you load your schematisation after having upgraded all 3Di plugins.
 Use *Load from Spatialite* instead.

 .. note: